Everyone has their own conception of what prayer is, and with good reason considering how personal it is.

 They eventually got lost in the desert and ran out of water, and Yishmael slowly dehydrated.
 No mother could bear to watch her child slowly die, and she cries in despair, looking at her hopeless situation, and prays – וַתִּשָּׂא אֶת-קֹלָהּ וַתֵּבְךְּ.

-And Yishmael is saved.
-Hagar has a vision, and she sees an oasis, and is able to save her son.
+And Hagar had a vision of a nearby oasis and was able to save her son.